 Coffee farmers have been doing this math, too.
 The average age of coffee farmers around the world is somewhere around 54.
 In many places, the younger generations are not going into coffee production.
 The reasons why are clear: coffee prices are not high enough to make it a viable livelihood.

-At Kickapoo, our average FOB price paid to farmers in 2016 was more than double the current average C price.
-Our price was also well above the $1.60 Fair Trade minimum (a number that hasn't seen any upward movement for the last six years).
+At Wonderstate, our 2020 minimum price of $2.90/lb was more than double the current average C price.
+Our price was also well above the $1.60/lb Fair Trade minimum (a number that hasn't seen any upward movement since 2011).
 And yet, when we include inflation and compare our prices to the rate farmers were getting forty years ago, our price was roughly half as much as what coffee was worth to them all those years ago.

 It's important to note, too, that the coffee we buy is specialty grade coffee-coffee that is sorted for quality, picked at the peak of ripeness, processed with a great deal of care-it's coffee that farmers work even harder to produce, and it deserves a higher premium, not diminishing returns.
 On top of that, due to a number of factors-climate change and a degradation of soil health among them-coffee yields are significantly lower than they were forty years back.

-Going forward, we are committing to a new minimum price guarantee of $2.75 FOB.
-Though this is currently the highest published minimum price we are aware of in the industry, it is not a revolutionary move, especially given the historical context.
-But, we do feel this is a step in the right direction, and we are committed to taking further steps after this one.
+Though this is currently one of the highest published minimum prices in the industry it is not a revolutionary move, especially given the historical context.
+But, it's a step in the right direction, and we are committed to taking further steps after this one.

 Additionally, we are committed to working with cooperatives and exporters who share our values in terms of farmer compensation-those who work transparently, with the end goal of delivering high returns back to the farmers who are doing the majority of the work.
 This means we will only purchase coffee from privately owned washing stations if they are willing to open their books and show us how they are paying smallholder farmers on the farmgate level, providing us with a price breakdown back from FOB.